smxi/rbxi/trunk/rbxi-data/readme-rbxi.txt

 #### JOB PRESETS #######################################################
 ########################################################################

-Set with whatever arguments you want to start script with, script will restart with those options automatically, then run whatever job you set.
+# set with whatever arguments you want to start script with, script will restart with those options
+# automatically, then run whatever job you set.
-Jobs consist of <job name> plus ':' plus <sets of rbxi options>
+# Jobs consist of <job name> plus ':' plus <sets of rbxi options>
-sample: BACKUP_JOB_1=' -M 3 -S rh ' - this would use mount/umount 3, and skip home/root backup
+# sample: BACKUP_JOB_1='system-b-bu: -M 3 -S rh ' - this would use mount/umount 3, and skip home/root backup
-sample: BACKUP_JOB_2=' -M 2 -S rh -A 8' - this would use mount/umount 2, skip home/root backup
+# sample: BACKUP_JOB_2='system-c-bu: -M 2 -S rh -A 8' - this would use mount/umount 2, skip home/root backup
-and Add the normally turned off DATA_8
+# and Add the normally turned off DATA_8
+#

-This is triggered by the -J <1-10> option.
+# This is triggered by the -J <1-10> option.
+# syntax: 'job-display-name: <job options>'
 BACKUP_JOB_1=':'
 BACKUP_JOB_2=':'
 BACKUP_JOB_3=':'